cogini/mix_deploy/README.md

 See the defaults in `lib/mix/tasks/deploy.ex`.

 More recent versions of systemd (after 235) will create these directories at start time based on the settings in the unit file.

-For earlier systemd versions, `mix_deploy` will create them.
+For earlier systemd versions, `deploy-create-dirs` will create them.

 `systemd_version`: Sets the systemd version on the target system, default 235.
 This determines which systemd features the library will enable.
 If you are